 - Tokimeki Memorial 2 has an inversion: when Kaori Yae finally confesses her Dark And Troubled Backstory to the main protagonist (i.e. the player) in her storyline's mandatory Event, it unlocks her full Tokimeki Mode, along with an enormous boost in Love Points, enough to easily get her Love Confession at the end of the game.

 - Played straight and then inverted by the final strips of Bite Me! when Claire finally reveals her full backstory to Lucien.
 Claire has been flirting with him for the entire comic, but Lucien doesn't really reciprocate until after she's done explaining herself.
 He starts to indicate a hesitant attraction to her... and then she jumps on him.

-- In X-Men: Evolution, the demon-looking mutant Kurt (during this time in the show, the existence of mutants is still a secret and Kurt hides his appearance with a hologram) is asked to a school dance by normal student Amanda.
-During the dance, she reveals to him that she knows how he really looks, and seeing him without the disguise made her intrigued.
+- In X-Men: Evolution, the demonic-looking mutant Kurt (during this time in the show, the existence of mutants is still a secret and Kurt hides his appearance with a hologram) is asked to a school dance by normal student Amanda.
+During the dance, an emergency happens, and when he's torn between pretending to be normal or revealing his powers to her, she reveals to him that she already has an idea of what he's capable of.
+He gets her to safety and then turns off his hologram, letting her get a good look at his true self.
 They become a couple.

 - Superman: Doomsday has Superman and Lois Lane in an explicitly romantic relationship, yet he still hasn't told her he's Clark Kent.
 In a twist on the usual dynamic, she knows who he really is, she just wants him to actually admit it to her out loud, viewing it as the last step between the two of them having a fully committed relationship.
 When he does so at the end of the film, she embraces him with an affectionate kiss and reminds him to give his mother a call.